Agent Builder is in beta. Some features are still in development and are subject to change.

 2

-Click on the Dropdown input component you just added to open its settings.
+Click the Dropdown Input component you just added to edit its settings.
+Update the following settings:

-Add the options you want to display in the dropdown.
-For this example, add the following options:
+• Options: Add the options you want to display in the dropdown.
+For this example, add the following options, with the key and the value both set to the option name.

-Under Binding, give the State element the name persona.
-This allows the blueprint to access the value of the persona whenever the user updates it.
+• State element under Binding: summary_format.
+This allows the blueprint to access the selected format whenever the user changes it.

 The component should now look like this: